nava45/flask-routelogger/README.md

 # flask-routelogger
 Flask Extension to log all meta request - response fields into the configured storage layer

+### Description

+This extension enables Logging of the each configured request and responses  of well structured meta-information to your backend for your flask based web application.

+This is extremely configurable for the custom backend storage to store all the logs.
+Since, the storage module implemented in modular way.

+Currently v1.0 supports for the elastic search as full fledged backend.
+Also, the flask application route endpoints can be configured to add or remove from logging activity as part of your web application configuration.

 ### To Install this extension:
 `python setup.py install`